SUBstylee/Capstone-2/README.md

 - Shipping information.
 Include dynamic shipping costs in the price (Stretch).

 APIs -

+- Custom built API to handle products -- built with MongoDB

 - Stripe payments/Paypal -- will be test (not live) versions, as there will be no real products to ship